hpc/dcp/README.md

 **-r**, **--recursive-unspecified**

-Copy directories recursively, and do something unspecified with objects other than ordinary files or directories.
-This is required for POSIX compliance. *dcp(1)* will perform exactly the same actions for **-R** and **-r**.
+Copy directories recursively, and ignore objects other than ordinary files or directories.

 **-v**, **--version**